 Oceanside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oceanside is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Oceanside who work in sales jobs (27.03%), food service (17.57%), and management occupations (17.57%).

-Telecommuters are a relatively large percentage of the workforce: 27.03% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oceanside telecommute to their jobs.
+Overall, about 27.03% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Oceanside, however, the average commute to work is quite long.
 On average, people spend 33.06 minutes each day getting to work, which is significantly higher than the national average.